tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![On the Migration job blade, the status of Completed is highlighted](media/dms-migration-wizard-status-complete.png "Migration with Completed status")

-### Task 7: Verify data migration
+### Task 5: Verify data migration

 In this task, you will use SSMS to verify the database was successfully migrated to Azure SQL Database.

-1. Open SSMS on the SqlServerDw VM, and connect to your Azure SQL Database.
+1. Open SSMS on the SqlServer2008R2 VM, and connect to your Azure SQL Database.
 In the Connect to Server dialog, enter the following:

     - **Server name**: Enter the server name of your Azure SQL Database.